niksauer/RoadChatKit/README.md

 </a>

 ### Framework
 Single source of truth for all RoadChat models in use.
-This framework supports both server and client Swift applications.
+This framework supports both server and client-side Swift applications.